Chart Color Schemes

 Population growth drivers in Nerang - Mount Nathan are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Nerang - Mount Nathan's population is approximately 22,417 as of February 2026.
-This figure represents an increase of 1,157 people since the 2021 Census, which reported a population of 21,260.
-The change is inferred from the estimated resident population of 22,316 in June 2024 and an additional 174 validated new addresses since the Census date.
-This results in a population density ratio of 364 persons per square kilometer.
-Over the past decade, Nerang - Mount Nathan has shown resilient growth patterns with a compound annual growth rate of 0.8%, outperforming its SA3 area.
-Overseas migration contributed approximately 60% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Nerang - Mount Nathan's population is around 22,417 as of Feb 2026.
+This reflects an increase of 1,157 people (5.4%) since the 2021 Census, which reported a population of 21,260 people.
+The change is inferred from the estimated resident population of 22,316 from the ABS as of June 2024 and an additional 174 validated new addresses since the Census date.
+This population level equates to a density ratio of 364 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Nerang - Mount Nathan has demonstrated resilient growth patterns with a 0.8% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 60.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population